leegee/webapp-midi-feathered/README.md

 *NB* This project does not use MIDI USB, but the [Web MIDI API](https://caniuse.com/midi).

+The conclusion: this clearly ought to be event-based!

 ### To Do

 * `notesOn` is now just pitch to velocity, so refactor